St Stephen's Church, Ipswich

-St Stephen's Church & Hall is a heritage-listed Presbyterian churchyard at 22 Limestone Street, Ipswich, City of Ipswich, Queensland, Australia.
-It was designed by Joseph Backhouse and built from 1865 to 1978.
-It was added to the Queensland Heritage Register on 21 October 1992.
+St Stephen's Church and Hall, part of the Central Church parish and officially Central Presbyterian Church, Ipswich, is a heritage-listed Presbyterian church and associated churchyard at 22 Limestone Street, Ipswich, City of Ipswich, Queensland, Australia.
+The church was designed by Joseph Backhouse, built from 1865 to 1978, and added to the Queensland Heritage Register on 21 October 1992.

 History

-St Stephens Presbyterian Church stands as the second church to be constructed on the current site in 1864 - 1865.
-This striking gothic style brick church was designed by architect Joseph Backhouse and continues to be the place of worship for one the oldest congregations in Ipswich.
+St Stephen's Presbyterian Church stands as the second church constructed on the current site in 1864–1865.
+This striking Gothic Revival style brick church was designed by architect Joseph Backhouse and continues to be the place of worship for one the oldest congregations in Ipswich.

+First church building

 The first Presbyterian church service held in Ipswich was by Dr. John Dunmore Lang in December 1844.
 On 19 October 1851 the Reverend Walter Ross McLeod, of the United Presbyterian Church of South Brisbane, preached to a congregation of 150 people, the largest of any church congregation to that date in Ipswich.
 Following the induction of the Rev. William Lambie Nelson as minister for Ipswich on 30 August 1853, the congregation began to work towards a permanent worship place for the "Scots Church of Ipswich".
-By early November 1855 a church, 40 by 26 ft and with a square tower, had been completed according to the plans and specifications drawn out by Mr John Petrie.
+By early November 1855 a church, 40 by 26 ft and with a square tower, had been completed according to the plans and specifications drawn out by John Petrie.

 The official grant of the land on which the church stood, at the corner of Limestone and Gordon Streets, was not made by the New South Wales Government until 30 December 1858.
 On 22 February 1859 there were two further grants of adjacent land, for a school house and manse, bringing the total to one acre.
 (The separation of Queensland as an independent colony did not occur until December 1859.)

 Prominent members of the Established Church of Scotland at that time were Arthur Macalister, later Premier of Queensland, John Pettigrew, William Hendren, William Craies and Hugh Nelson (later Sir Hugh).
-The church took on the name of St Stephens in 1862.
+The church took on the name of St Stephen's in 1862.
 This early church proved to have faulty foundations, and had to be replaced.